aselker/cooperation_emergence/reports/project_report_draft1.md

 | B Defector   | 1 + u  | u  |

 The constant u is set to 0.09 in this simulation.
 Each cell cooperates or defects according to its genome.
 There are three "behavior" alleles: Cooperate (C), which always cooperates; Defect (D), which always defects; and Silent (S), which defects for a time and then begins to cooperate.
 The "timer" that controls the transition is initialized (exponentially distributed, with a mean of 200 steps) when a cell mutates into the S strategy, and is passed on if it replicates.
-The Prisoner's Dilemma game is also played with neighbors up to 3 spaces away, with  payoffs decreasing accordingly.
+The Prisoner's Dilemma game is also played with neighbors up to 3 spaces away, with  payoffs decreasing according to how many tiles the other cells were away from the current cell.
 The full table can be seen below.

 ```
 [[1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3],